sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-2.md

 # II.
 Use code instead of assets (the controversial one)

 ## Why?

-This section is rather philosophical.
+When first learning Unity, you will soon learn that compiling is slow, and tweaking values should better be done in the Editor.
+However, there are good reasons to use code instead of the Unity Editor in select situations.

+Some advantages of code compared to the Editor:

+1. Code is easier to reason about in source control diffs <!-- example: than manually hunting down those entity IDs -->
+2. Code is less fragile than checkboxes. <!-- example: settings mesh attributes stripped. also: UnityEvents references vs Components implementing Interfaces -->
+3. Code allows comments. <!-- this one is important. why did we check that checkbox again? maybe something broke on ios? -->
+4. Code can change a checkbox depending on some logic. <!-- otherwise only possible by hand -->

+Of course you will have to try and experiment.
+Let me go into detail.

-Reasons to use `GetComponent<X>` instead UI drag & drop.
-Reasons not to do it.
+Reasons to use `GetComponent<X>` instead UI drag & drop:
+-
+-

+Reasons not to do it:
+-
+-

+## 1| Reasoning: Source control diffs

+## 2| Confidence: Harder to break

+Two points to explain.

+First:
+Serialized data is harder to refactor than an interface definition.
+For example, using `UnityEvents` to reference an object may silently break.
+But calling a method on an interface will refactor easier.

+Second:
+Fiddling with the Project Settings can make or break a build, especially when building as an embedded view into an existing iOS/Android app.

+## 3| Explain: Comments

+God, I miss this feature so much!
+Unity is a complex beast, and unchecking a harmless checkbox can break all your animations without warning!
+I'd wish for some way to write down why this checkbox MUST REMAIN CHECKED in all circumstances.

+> Is there any app whoose graphical user interface that can do this?
+Hit me up in the comments if you know one!

-## Automate setting the settings
+## 4| Conditionally: Automate setting the settings

 - Write a script that sets build settings depending on your mode (debug or release)
-- Also allows you to lock settings across projects Regain control of variables that unity might set without your consent!
+- Also allows you to lock settings across projects Regain control of variables that unity, or a plugin, might set without your consent!
 (Looking at you, preloaded assets!)

-## Generate Assets at Compile Time
+## 4| Conditionally: Generate Assets at Compile Time
 - Write a script that replaces your android configuration depending on your build mode